15 Years Ago: Reba McEntire Reaches No. 1 With ‘Somebody’

 "I was walking around with most of that chorus ... not exactly sure what it was or what to do with it," Berg tells the NSAI.
 "And then one day, my co-writers, Sam and Annie Tate, put the hook on it.
 Their great storytelling abilities helped to finish it."

-The popularity of “Somebody” was propelled by its music video, which featured McEntire sitting in a diner as the story unfolds.
-The country superstar included the song on her 2005 Reba Number 1’s and her 2008 50 Greatest Hits albums; it is available for download on iTunes.
+The popularity of "Somebody" was propelled by its music video, which features McEntire sitting in a diner as the story unfolds.
+The country superstar included the song on her 2005 Reba Number 1's and her 2008 50 Greatest Hits albums.

 Reba McEntire Through the Years